VictorValar/python-tiktok-events-api/README.md

 Please reference the TikTok Events API documentation for more information on the API and the data it accepts and requires: https://ads.tiktok.com/marketing_api/docs?id=1741601162187777.

+## Disclaimer
+This library is in beta and is not officially supported by TikTok.
+Feedback and contributions are welcome.

 ## Installing
-You can install pytt_events_api by using:
+You can install pytt_events_api using pip:
 ``` bash
 pip install pytt-events-api
 ```